-- Apply and maintain a high general security level by following the Hardening Guide (see the Milestone Hardening Guide) - Apply a secure password policy - Conduct security audits - Ensure devices record according to the defined purpose for example, on event, motion, always-on, and so forth - Ensure recording and audit log retention time is set according to local law and the defined purpose of the VMS - Ensure user management (add / remove users) - Ensure cameras follow privacy laws and do not record areas that should not be recorded mask out areas that should not be recorded - Contact the Data Protection Officer (DPO) if GDPR non-compliance is suspected, for example, in the case of data breach of video materials (see Appendix: GDPR compliance on page 24)
+- Apply and maintain a high general security level.
+For more information on how to secure your XProtect VMS installations against cyper-attacks, see the hardening guide. - Apply a secure password policy - Conduct security audits - Ensure devices record according to the defined purpose for example, on event, motion, always-on, and so forth

+- Ensure recording and audit log retention time is set according to local law and the defined purpose of the VMS - Ensure user management (add / remove users) - Ensure cameras follow privacy laws and do not record areas that should not be recorded mask out areas that should not be recorded - Contact the Data Protection Officer (DPO) if GDPR non-compliance is suspected, for example, in the case of data breach of video materials (see Appendix: GDPR compliance on page 24)